Meyer Rubin: Personal life

-Rubin was born in Chicago to Ukrainian-Jewish immigrants from Kiev.
+Rubin was born in Chicago to Jewish immigrants from Kiev.
 He met his wife, Mary Louise Rubin (née Tucker), in high school.
 They raised three sons, John, Robert, and Mark, and were married for 72 years before she died in 2015.

 Rubin made close friends through the US Army Air Force weatherman training, in Frank Wrobel, Mick McCullough, and Frank Getz, who were all shipped to different Pacific theaters during the war.
 Rubin was also close friends with Edward C. T. Chao, who is known for coesite, stishovite, and tektites, as they were both at one time in the USGS Branch of Military Geology, though they had no scientific relationship.

 Rubin and Art Buchwald had at least two things in common — humor and kidney stones.
 Enabled by go-between Frank Forrester, "Project BUCHWALDSTONE" was a spoof project in which Rubin, Ed Dwornik and other scientists studied Buchwald's kidney stones, which were, according to Rubin, much smaller than his own.

 Rubin was an avid kayaker in his prime, known on the Potomac River as "Dr. Kayak" by many.
 He wrote a spoof advice column in "The Cruiser" (newsletter of the Canoe Cruisers Association) under the same title.
 Rubin was also an enthusiastic collector of found bobbers.

 He tested positive for COVID-19 during the COVID-19 pandemic in Virginia, and died a few days later.